daffl/uberproto/readme.markdown

 In each method *this.\_super* refers to the method being overwritten, if there is one.
-For our Person object, for example, it would be a lot better if we also knew the last name:
+For our Person object, for example, it would be a lot better if it also had a last name:

 	var BetterPerson = Person.extend({
 		init : function(name, lastname)